History of mining in Chile: Saltpetre era (1870–1930)

-Copper Era (1930–2010)
+Copper era (1930–2010)

 In the 1910s the main copper mining countries were Chile, Spain and the United States.
-The tax paid by copper mining amounted to "little or nothing".
-In the 1950s the taxation on copper mining was reformed.
-In 1932 a new mining code replaced the older code from 1888.
+The tax obtained from copper mining amounted to "little or nothing".
+In the 1950s the taxation of copper mining was reformed.
+In 1932 a new mining code replaced the older code of 1888.

+In the early 1970s iron mining became more competitive with Australia, Brazil and Liberia taking leading positions in the export market for iron ore.
+One response in Chile was the establishment of the pellet-producing industry Planta de Pellets in Huasco in 1978 adding value to part of the Chilean iron ore produce, and extending the lifespan of El Algarrobo mine to the late 1990s.

+After installment through the 1973 coup d'état the new regime did not revert Allende's final nationalization of copper mining but promoted foreign investment in mining through the Decreto Ley 600 of July 1974, and it cancelled the state-sponsored mining projects of Boquerón Chañar (iron) and Cutter Cove (copper-gold) the same year.

-The Law on Mining Concessions was rectified in 1982 moving mining concessions rights away from the ad coelum principle.
+The Law on Mining Concessions was reformed in 1982, moving mining concessions rights away from the ad coelum principle.

-Investments in mineral exploration in Chile reached a maximum 1997 and declined from there on to 2003.
-As a consequence of this by 2004 there were relatively few active mining projects.
+Investments in mineral exploration in Chile reached a maximum in 1997 and declined from then on until 2003.
+Thus by 2004 there were relatively few active mining projects.
 From 1995 to 2004 the principal discoveries were the copper porphyries of Escondida and Toki.
-In addition these in the 1995–2004 period a larger group medium-sized mineral deposits (with non-mineralized cover rocks) were discovered including Candelaria, El Peñón, Gaby Sur, Pascua Lama and Spence.
+In addition, in the 1995–2004 period a larger group of medium-sized mineral deposits (with non-mineralized cover rocks) were discovered, including Candelaria, El Peñón, Gaby Sur, Pascua Lama and Spence.

-Another tendency by 2004 was that the number of companies involved in exploration had diminished due to mergers.
+By 2004, the number of companies involved in exploration had diminished due to mergers.

 Chile was, in 2019, the world's largest producer of copper, iodine and rhenium, the second largest producer of lithium and molybdenum, the sixth largest producer of silver, the seventh largest producer of salt, the eighth largest producer of potash, the thirteenth producer of sulfur and the thirteenth producer of iron ore in the world.
 The country also has considerable gold production: between 2006 and 2017, the country produced annual amounts ranging from 35.9 tonnes in 2017 to 51.3 tonnes in 2013.